oleh-kazban-gl/AngularX/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Lint

+Run `npm run lint` to statically analyse the project using ESLint.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).